Skip to main content

 Database Selection File

-The chosen database type is stored in:
+The database configuration is stored in:

 • services/backend/persistent_data/db.selection.json (relative to the backend service directory)